 Sample Order Tool

-I began by meeting with the project manager to better understand the tool, its users, and its challenges.
-Once I understood it better, I used both my own assessment of the tool while going through common tasks and familiarizing myself with the interface.
+First, I met with the product manager to better understand the tool, its users, and its challenges.
+I also did my own analysis of the tool while going through common tasks and familiarizing myself with the interface.
 I used the information I'd learned from the product manager and my exploration to write both high-level and feature-specific test goals.

-I used the test goals to determine the ideal participants and create a moderator’s guide.
-Based on the test goals, we were looking for 5-7 participants who were:
+I used the test goals to determine the ideal participants and wrote a moderator’s guide.
+We were looking for 5-7 participants who were:

 A mix of users who use the Sample Order Tool regularly and users who rarely/have never used it